dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 ---
-title: "I'm Not Religious, I'm Spiritual: God Is NOT Dead"
+title: "I'm Not Religious, I'm Spiritual: God Is Not Dead"
 categories: blog
 tags: "anthropology religion sociology psychology"
 headline: "Heady Metaphysics My Brain Is In Pieces"